hphelion/documentation/community/community.install.demo.md

       `root@hLinux:~# bash -x ~root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh`

      This script waits, if necessary, for the seed to complete its initialization.
-Then, it will create, image, and start the VMs for the undercloud and overcloud, as well as create a test guest VM in the overcloud.
+Then, it creates, images, and starts the VMs for the undercloud and overcloud, as well as create a test guest VM in the overcloud.
 This takes about 10 minutes and includes two pauses while services and VMs are set up in the background.

-4. If the deployment completes successfully, you will see a message similar to the following:
+4. If the deployment completes successfully, a message similar to the following is displayed:

         HP - completed -Wed May 07 16:20:02 UTC 2014